-Law library management, legal research, staff judge advocate and noncommissioned officer-in-charge relations, office budgets, on-the-job-training, USAF judiciary, human relations, and paralegal utilization and practical exercises for effective oral and written communicative skills and civil service employee matters.
+Law library management, legal research, staff judge advocate and noncommissioned officer-in-charge relations, office budgets, on-the-job-training, USAF judiciary, human relations, and paralegal utilization and practical exercises for effective oral and written communicative skills and civil service employee matters

-LEG2111 Introduction to Civil Law and Ethics
+LEG2111 Introduction to Civil Law

-An introduction to law and ethics for the paralegal.
+An introduction to law for the paralegal.
 Includes career progression as a paralegal; ethics; preventive law; legal assistance; powers of attorney and wills; law office administration and law libraries; and administrative separations, inquiries and investigations.
-The Automated Military Justice Analysis and Management System and the Armed Forces Claims Information Management System are used throughout the course.